 - Black pepper: If available, I urge you to use freshly cracked black pepper for more intense flavor.

-- Salt: A medium grain (or flaked) sea salt is preferrable here but kosher salt would work as well.
+- Kosher salt: A medium grain (or flaked) sea salt is preferable here but kosher salt would work as well.

-How do you make spinach caprese salad? (+ tips)
+How to make spinach caprese salad (+ tips)

-- In a food processor fit with a blade attachment, process the balsamic vinegar, olive oil, shallot, and garlic until smooth and combined.
+1. In a food processor fitted with a blade attachment, process the balsamic vinegar, olive oil, shallot, and garlic until smooth and combined.
 Set aside.
-If you have a mini food-processor, I recommend you use it.
+If you have a mini food processor, I recommend you use it.
 Since there are so few ingredients, I found that my regular-sized food processor had difficulty processing the onion and garlic since the bowl was not full enough.

 2. Add the spinach and basil to a large bowl, pour the dressing over top, and gently toss to coat.